-Surprisingly, there has been no work directly focussed on testing the relationship between the expression of stay-green and the role of rooting traits, except for preliminary work (Vadez et al. 2007a) that showed differences in rooting in early generation stay-green ILs and donor B35 compared with R16.
-Tuinstra et al. (1998) also referred to differences in water status explaining differences in stay-green expression, but did not mention a possible involvement of rooting.
-This is surprising, since higher N uptake has often been reported in stay-green lines of sorghum (Borrell and Hammer 2000; van Oosterom et al. 2010) and of maize (Zea mays L.) (Rajcan and Tollenaar 1999), although no attempt to link this N uptake with water uptake has apparently been made.
-Differences in rooting have been reported in sorghum, showing up to 40 cm increased rooting depth in drought-tolerant sorghum lines (Salih et al. 1999).
-Similarly, differences in rooting have been reported in other crops where a stay-green phenotype is expressed.
-For example, Manschadi et al. (2006) showed that the drought-tolerant wheat genotype SeriM82 had more uniformly distributed roots, although they did not contribute to higher water extraction.
+There has been surprisingly no work directly focused on testing the relationship between the expression of stay-green and the role of rooting traits, except for preliminary work (Vadez et al., 2007a) that showed differences in rooting in early generation stay-green ILs and donor B35 compared to R16.
+Tuinstra et al. (1998) also referred to differences in water status explaining differences in stay-green expression, but didn't mention a possible involvement of rooting.
+This is surprising, since higher N uptake has often been reported in stay-green lines of sorghum (Borrell and Hammer, 2000; van Oosterom et al., 2010) and of maize (Rajcan and Tollenaar, 1999), although no attempt to link this N uptake with water uptake has apparently been made.
+Differences in rooting have been reported in sorghum, showing up to 40 cm increased rooting depth in drought tolerant sorghum lines (Salih et al., 1999).
+Similarly, differences in rooting have been reported in other crops where a stay-green phenotype gets expressed.
+For example, Manschadi et al. (2006) showed that the drought tolerant wheat genotype SeriM82 had more uniformly distributed roots, although they did not contribute to higher water extraction.
 Furthermore, Christopher et al. (2008), in another study on SeriM82, suggested that small differences in water use before anthesis, or greater water extraction from depth after anthesis, could underlie the stay-green phenotype in wheat.
-It has also been shown in rice (Oryza sativa L.) that stay-green lines have a higher profusion of roots under water stress, leading to higher stay-green scores (Hoang and Kobata 2009).
-Similar work testing the relation between roots and drought tolerance has been done in maize (Landi et al. 2007; Hund et al. 2009).
-However, none of the previous work, except Manschadi et al. (2006) and Christopher et al. (2008), attempted to assess water extraction differences.
-In our study, an improvement of up to 2 L per plant in one Stg1 IL is reported in the S35 background, but no improvement was achieved in the R16 background.
-This is likely to be related to a fairly high water extraction capacity in R16 (V. Vadez, L. Krishnamurthy, C. T. Hash, H. D. Upadhyaya and A. K. Borrell, unpubl. data).
-Based on Fig. 6c, a 2 L difference in water extraction would represent a yield increase close to 4 g per plant, equivalent to 400 kg ha-1 or ~20% of the usual mean grain yield under terminal stress.
+It has also been shown in rice that stay-green lines have a higher profusion of roots under water stress, leading to higher stay-green scores (Hoang et al., 2009).
+Similar work testing the relation between roots and drought tolerance has been done in maize (Hund et al., 2009; Landi et al., 2007).
+However, none of that previous work, except Manschadi et al. (2006) and Christopher et al. (2008), attempted to assess water extraction differences.
+In our study, an improvement of up to 2 L plant-1 in one Stg1 IL is reported in the S35 background, but no improvement was achieved in the R16 background.
+This is likely related to a fairly high water extraction capacity in R16 (our unpublished work).
+Based on Fig. 6c, a 2 L difference in water extraction would represent a yield increase close to 4 g plant-1, equivalent to 400 kg ha-1, about 20% of the usual mean grain yield under terminal stress.
 However, the higher water extraction of that one Stg1 IL did not convert in a higher grain yield but only in a higher stover dry weight.
-It is estimated that ~19 L of water was available for transpiration in the cylinders.
-Therefore a 2 L difference in extraction in by the Stg1 IL would correspond to a difference in root extraction depth of ~20 cm.
-Larger rooting depth differences were reported earlier in staygreen material (Vadez et al. 2007a) and call for more work on the root development or rooting profile in relation to water extraction.
+It is estimated that about 19 L of water are available for transpiration in the cylinders.
+Therefore a 2 L difference in extraction in by the Stg1 IL would correspond to a difference in root extraction depth of about 20 cm.
+Larger rooting depth differences were reported earlier in stay-green material (Vadez et al., 2007a) and call for more work on the root development and/or rooting profile in relation to water extraction.

-Yield and relationships with TE and HI: influence of genetic background
+Yield and relationships with TE and HI - Influence of genetic background